 When it comes to predators, fireflies glow as warning to stay away.
 Most species of fireflies are filled with a nasty tasting chemical.
 Those who have had a mouthful of this chemical quickly learn to associate the firefly’s attractive glow with a very bad taste.

 So are fireflies disappearing?
 Scientists and researchers aren’t sure, but most believe that development and light pollution are driving them away.
 Most species of fireflies are born and thrive in the rotting wood and understory of forests near lakes and ponds.
 As they grow, they tend to stay near where they are born.
 As more forests and open fields continue to be developed, their habitat becomes threatened.
 Homes and businesses that are built around our waters also distract and deter fireflies from living in that area.

 Scientists can't be certain, but light pollution - the excessive and obtrusive use of artificial light -seems to drive firefly populations down.
 As we learned before, fireflies use their bioluminescence to communicate with one another as a way to attract mates.
-If there is too much light surrounding their habitat, there is a change that males and females won't be able to mate.
-Less mating means less fireflies which means less chances for future generations to know the joy of watching and chasing fireflies on a warm, summer evening.
+If there is too much light surrounding their habitat, there is a chance that males and females won't be able to mate.
+Less mating means fewer fireflies which means fewer chances for future generations to know the joy of watching and chasing fireflies on a warm, summer evening.